Why I am Running for State Representative

 Troy is licensed before all Ohio courts.
 He is also licensed in Ohio’s federal courts, plus the Sixth Circuit, and the Supreme Court of the United States of America.

 Troy graduated from The Ohio State University with an undergraduate degree in economics.
 He graduated tenth in his class from Capital University Law School, magna cum laude.
-In law school, he qualified for his Legal Intern license.
-That allowed him to make some appearances in court on behalf of pro bono clients.
-He volunteered at The Legal Aid Society and graduated with more pro bono hours than anyone in his class.
+In law school, he volunteered at The Legal Aid Society and graduated with more pro bono hours than anyone in his class.
 The school awarded him the Dean’s Public Service Award and the Dean’s Excellent Award for that work.
+Troy continues to volunteer at pro bono clinics regularly.

 Troy has been recognized in Super Lawyers magazine for several years as a Rising Star.
 He has also been recognized as a top lawyer in CEO magazine and Columbus Monthly.
 He has taught courses about foreclosure defense and is regularly consulted by other attorneys in this area.